navikt/skjemabygging-formio/packages/shared-components/src/formio/components/README.md

 -   Change the template of an existing component in the `packages/shared-components/src/template/templates/navdesign` folder.
 -   Modify an existing Form.io component, like adding or removing options for TextField or overriding some of its functions.
 -   Extend an existing Form.io component, e.g. Fodselsnummer, which extends TextField.
--   Create a new component that uses React, e.g. by importing a NAV Design System React component, like RadioPanelGruppe.
+-   Create a new component that uses React, e.g. by importing a Nav Design System React component, like RadioPanelGruppe.

 Ideally, we would like to do a lot more of React-based custom components using the design system directly.
 That would make it far easier to upgrade when the design system makes changes.